suyash2312/Accio-Alpha-WiDS-Project/README.md

 # WiDS 2025 – Endterm Project

-This repository contains all the work I completed during the **Winter in Data Science (WiDS) 2025–26** program.
+This repository contains all the work I completed during the **Winter in Data Science (WiDS) 2025–26**.
 It shows what I learned each week and how I used Python and mathematics to solve problems.

 ---